“I don’t care if it rains or freezes, long as I’ve got my plastic Jesus glued to the dashboard of my car.”

 Faith is not “pop” or cliché or trivial.
 I believe that trite “Christian-speak” expressions that become popular at different times do a disservice in addressing the soul-deep need of every human to be reconciled with God through Jesus, the Anointed One.

 Slogans and repeated phrases – though they may be Biblical – may lack meaning to the unbeliever when they are repeatedly used to make a first step at reaching wounded hearts.

-We are made in God’s image, and we all long to transcend this life of pain and sin.
+We are made in God’s image, and we all need to transcend this life of pain and sin.
 The “Christian speak” that believers often fall into can sound superficial.
 If it does not address the reality of faith, it is fake, by definition.

 I can’t help but wonder if believers in the original church of the Apostles in Jerusalem asked Gentiles if they “loved” Jesus.
 Or if they were told that “Jesus loves them?”